geozi/selenium-waits-junit-demo/README.md

 * Maximizing the browser window,
 * Finding a web element,
 * Clicking on a web element,
-* Hovering on a web element,
+* Typing in a web element,
 * Quitting the browser.

 ### Further documentation